 Stoke-on-Trent & Staffordshire

-The Connecting Choices ESF-funded project, starting at the end of 2016, aims to provide holistic support for disadvantaged people who are not in work within Stoke-on-Trent, Newcastle-under-Lyme, and Staffordshire Moorlands.
+The Connecting Choices, Big Lottery and ESF-funded project, started at the end of 2016 and aims to provide holistic support for disadvantaged people who are not in work within Stoke-on-Trent, Newcastle-under-Lyme, and Staffordshire Moorlands.
 It is targeted in areas with high levels of multiple deprivation as well as more rural communities.
 This includes:

-- Stoke-on-Trent: Baddeley, Milton & Norton, Bentilee & Ubberley, Etruria & Hanley, Tunstall, Burslem Centralm, Burslem South, Meir North, Blurton West & Newstead, Abbey Hulton & Townsend
+Stoke-on-Trent: Baddeley, Milton & Norton, Bentilee & Ubberley, Etruria & Hanley, Tunstall, Burslem Central, Burslem South, Meir North, Blurton West & Newstead, Abbey Hulton & Townsend

 - With health, mental health or learning difficulties;